Spencer, Massachusetts: History

 Spencer's first mill was built in 1740 on the Seven Mile River, the greatest source of waterpower in the town.
 In 1811, Josiah Green began making shoes, and in 1834 he built a factory.
 The Prouty family began to make shoes in 1820, and built their factory in 1855.
 In 1812, Elliot Prouty had begun to "draw" wire in a mill he had built.
 His business flourished in his family until 1916, when it merged with Wickwire Steel Co.
 At one time, Spencer had 11 factories and 26 buildings for wire drawing.

 In 1839 the town hall was constructed, and eighteen years later, Denny Hall, the town's first high school, was built.
 In 1888–1889, four prominent citizens (David Prouty, Richard Sugden, Luther Hill and Nathaniel Myrick) presented the town with a new high school, a library, a public park and the Spencer Agricultural Fair Grounds.
 The Howe family of Spencer did much to make the town famous in the annals of ingenious Americans.
 William Howe of Spencer developed a wooden truss bridge named for him, and his brother, Tyler Howe, patented a spring bed.
 Their nephew, Elias Howe, Jr., may well have eclipsed them when he invented the lockstitch sewing machine.

 Spencer is home to Saint Joseph's Abbey, a cloistered Roman Catholic monastery of monks of the Cistercian Order of the Strict Observance, popularly known as Trappists.
 They support the order through their three industries: the Holy Rood Guild, which makes a variety of liturgical garments (vestments) and linens; and Trappist Preserves, jams and jellies sold in retail outlets and at their gift shop in the Porter's Lodge; and Spencer Trappist Ale (the first and only certified Trappist beer made in the U.S.In May 2022, St. Joseph's Abbey ceased beer production and closed Spencer Brewery.

 2007 public water lye accident

 On April 25, 2007, it was discovered early in the morning that there was a malfunction at one of the town's water treatment facilities where a hazardous amount of sodium hydroxide (lye) was released into the town's water supply.
 The official cause was a malfunction of the system due to operator error, that regulates the amount of lye released.
 According to local news reports, dozens of people received medical treatment for "burning sensations and skin rashes".

+2023 church fire

+The First Congregational Church in Spencer was destroyed by fire following a lightning strike.